-Make sure the disc is inserted into the optical disc drive with the label facing upward.
-Make sure the necessary program(s) is installed according to the manufacturer's instructions.
-If a disc is dirty or damaged, your computer will stop responding.
-Follow these steps: 1 Press the Ctrl+Alt+Delete keys and click the arrow next to the Shut down button and Restart to restart the computer.
-2 Remove the disc from the optical disc drive.
-3 Check the disc for dirt or damage.
-If you need to clean the disc, see Handling Discs (page 147) for instructions.
-If y ou are playing a disc and cannot hear sound, do any of the following: The volume may have been turned off by the Fn+F2 keys.
-Press them once again.
-The volume may have been minimized by the $Fn+F3$ keys.
-Keep pressing the $Fn+F4$ keys to turn up the volume loud enough to hear sound.
-Right-click the volume icon on the taskbar and click Open Volume Mixer to check the settings.
-Check the volume setting in the audio mixer.
-If you are using external speakers, check the volume settings on the speakers and the connections between the speakers and your computer.
-Make sure the correct driver software is installed.
-Follow these steps: 1 Click Start and Control Panel.
+- D Make sure the disc is inserted into the optical disc drive with the label facing upward. - □ Make sure the necessary program(s) is installed according to the manufacturer's instructions. - Blu-ray Disc playback on a connected external display may be interrupted, depending on the type or bit rate of the video.
+You may be able to solve this problem by lowering the screen resolution of the display.
+Follow the steps in Why doesn't my screen display a video? (page 190) to change the screen resolution. - □ If a disc is dirty or damaged, your computer will stop responding.
+Follow these steps: - 1 Press the Ctrl+Alt+Delete keys and click the arrow next to the Shut down button and Restart to restart the computer. - 2 Remove the disc from the optical disc drive. - 3 Check the disc for dirt or damage.
+If you need to clean the disc, see Handling Discs (page 154) for instructions. - □ If you are playing a disc and cannot hear sound, do any of the following: - □ The volume may have been turned off by the muting button.
+Press the button once again. - □ The volume may have been minimized by the volume down button.
+Press the volume up button several times or keep pressing the button to turn up the volume loud enough to hear sound. - □ Right-click the volume icon on the taskbar and click Open Volume Mixer to check the settings. - □ Check the volume setting in the audio mixer. - □ If you are using external speakers, check the volume settings on the speakers and the connections between the speakers and your computer. - □ Make sure the correct driver software is installed.
+Follow these steps: - 1 Click Start and Control Panel. - 2 Click System and Maintenance. - 3 Click System.

-- 4 Click Device Manager in the left pane. - The Device Manager window appears with a listing of your computer's hardware devices. - If an "X" or an exclamation point appears on the listed device, you may need to enable the device or reinstall the driver software. - 5 Double-click the optical disc drive device to open a list of the optical disc drives of your computer. - 6 Double-click the desired drive.
-You can confirm the driver software by selecting the Driver tab, and clicking Driver Details. - 7 Click OK to close the window. - ☐ Make sure an adhesive label is not affixed to a disc.
-Adhesive labels can come off while the disc is in the optical disc drive and damage the drive or cause it to malfunction. - If a region code warning appears, the disc may be incompatible with the optical disc drive.
-Check the package to make sure the region code is compatible with the optical disc drive. - ☐ If you notice condensation on your computer, do not use the computer for at least one hour.
-Condensation can cause the computer to malfunction. - ☐ Make sure your computer is running on the AC power supply and try the disc again.
+4 Click Device Manager in the left pane.

+The Device Manager window appears with a listing of your computer's hardware devices.
+If an "X" or an exclamation point appears on the listed device, you may need to enable the device or reinstall the driver software.

+- 5 Double-click the optical disc drive device to open a list of the optical disc drives of your computer. - 6 Double-click the desired drive.

+You can confirm the driver software by selecting the Driver tab, and clicking Driver Details.

+- 7 Click OK to close the window. - Make sure an adhesive label is not affixed to a disc.
+Adhesive labels can come off while the disc is in the optical disc drive and damage the drive or cause it to malfunction. - □ If a region code warning appears, the disc may be incompatible with the optical disc drive.
+Check the package to make sure the region code is compatible with the optical disc drive. - □ If you notice condensation on your computer, do not use the computer for at least one hour.
+Condensation can cause the computer to malfunction. - A Make sure your computer is running on the AC power supply and try the disc again.